linux-system-roles/network/contributing.md

 conflicts.
 On the rebase you have to compare what the other person added to what you added, and merge both file versions into one that combines it all.

 - If you have any doubt, do not hesitate to ask!
-You can join IRC channel \#systemroles on freenode, or ask on the PR/issue itself.
+You can join IRC channel
+  \#systemroles on [Libera](https://libera.chat/), or ask on the PR/issue itself.

 ### Naming Ansible Items